10up/snapshots/README.md

 ## Authentication

 WP Snapshots does not support authenticating with AWS by passing commands via the command line.
 Instead, you must set up your AWS credentials in your local environment.
-There are a few methods for authenticating; the easiest are below.
+There are [a few methods](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials.html) for setting credentials in your environment; once you do so, the WP Snapshot script will automatically detect your credentials and use them to authenticate all requests.
+The easiest options are outlined below.

-### 1. AWS Credentials File
+### Option 1: AWS Credentials File

 Create a `~/.aws/credentials` file with the following contents: